 The responsibilities and duties of the audit and corporate practices committee are outlined in the Mexican Securities Market Law and our by-laws.
-Our audit and corporate practices committee's responsibilities include (i) appointing and removing our external auditor, (ii) supervising our external auditors and analyzing their reports, (iii) analyzing and supervising the preparation of our Financial Statements, (iv) informing our board of directors of our internal controls and their adequacy, (v) requesting reports from our board of directors and executive officers whenever it deems appropriate, (vi) informing our board of directors of any irregularities that it may encounter, (vii) investigating potential irregularities with our operations, rules and policies, internal control systems and internal audit and accounting practices; (viii) receiving and analyzing recommendations and observations made by our shareholders, members of our board of directors, executive officers, our external auditors or any third party and taking the necessary actions, (ix) calling shareholders' meetings, (x) supervising the activities of our Chief Executive Officer, (xi) evaluating the performance of and the documentation prepared by our external auditor, (xii) providing an annual report to the board, (xiii) rendering its opinion to our board of directors in connection with the performance of our key officers, (xiv) reviewing transactions with related parties, (xv) supporting our board of directors in assessing internal control, which includes the supervision of related party transactions and compensation plans and the reports delivered by both external and internal auditors and (xvi) receiving communications and recommendations from Mexican regulatory entities and recommending measures to be taken by management in its response to such communications and recommendations.
+Our audit and corporate practices committee's responsibilities include (i) appointing and removing our external auditor, (ii) supervising our external auditors and analyzing their reports, (iii) analyzing and supervising the preparation of our Financial Statements, (iv) informing our board of directors of our internal controls and their adequacy, (v) requesting reports from our board of directors and executive officers whenever it deems appropriate, (vi) informing our board of directors of any irregularities that it may encounter, (vii) investigating potential irregularities with our operations, rules and policies, internal control systems and internal audit and accounting practices; (viii) receiving and analyzing recommendations and observations made by our shareholders, members of our board of directors, executive officers, our external auditors or any third party and taking the necessary actions, (ix) calling shareholders' meetings, (x) supervising the activities of our Chief Executive Officer, (xi) evaluating the performance of and the documentation prepared by our external auditor, (xii) providing an annual report to the board, (xiii) rendering its opinion to our board of directors in connection with the performance of our key officers, (xiv) reviewing transactions with related party transactions and compensation plans and the reports delivered by both external and internal auditors and (xvi) receiving communications and recommendations from Mexican regulatory entities and recommending measures to be taken by management in its response to such communications and recommendations.